woodii1234/FNF-JS-Engine/README.md

 inside `Project.xml`, you will find several variables to customize JS Engine to your liking

-to start you off, disabling Videos should be simple, simply Delete the line `"VIDEOS_ALLOWED"` or comment it out by wrapping the line in XML-like comments, like this `<!-- YOUR_LINE_HERE -->`
+to start you off, disabling Videos should be simple, simply Delete the line `"VIDEOS_ALLOWED"` or comment it out by wrapping the line in XML-like comments, like this: `<!-- YOUR_LINE_HERE -->`

-same goes for *Lua Scripts*, comment out or delete the line with `LUA_ALLOWED`, this and other customization options are all available within the `Project.xml` file
+same goes for *Lua Scripts*, comment out or delete the line with `LUA_ALLOWED`, this and other customization options are all available within the `Project.xml` file.

+# Contributers

+@JordanSantiagoYT (of course)
+- He's the owner...
+What do you think?

+@TheStinkern
+- Was originaly going to only answer issues and try to fix it.
+  - Also trying to learn haxe a bit.

+@moxie-coder
+- Codes part of the engine

+@NAEL2XD
+- Does pull requests

+@PatoFlamejanteTV
+- Small coding, also made a PDF guide for JS Engine.

 <details>
   <summary><h2>OG Psych Engine Credits and Stuff</h2></summary>